torczuk/springsamples/4-autowiring/README.md

 How does autowire work?
 [Answer](https://docs.spring.io/spring/docs/5.1.2.RELEASE/spring-framework-reference/core.html#beans-factory-autowire)

 ### Exercise
 1. Create new context in the `Application`.
-Get `Bike` bean from two contexts
+Get `Bike` bean from 2nd contexts
 2. Add ```@Scope(value= ConfigurableBeanFactory.SCOPE_PROTOTYPE)``` to the Bike
 3. What will happen in case of